 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is difficult to talk about, because it involves balancing what you believe you’re worth with what the employer thinks they’ll be able to afford.
-If done properly it can be positive for both the employer and employee, which results in a greater salary for the employee, as well as greater employee engagement in their work.
-Here’s how to negotiate your salary confidently.
+A salary negotiation is an extremely difficult process, since it requires you to balance what you consider your worth and what an employer thinks they’re able to pay.
+If done properly, it can be positive for both parties, resulting in a higher pay for the employee, as well as greater satisfaction for the employees in their work.
+Here’s how you can negotiate your salary with confidence.

 Key Takeaways

-- Gather information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Collect information through connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Plan your talk points ahead of time, including education & certification in the form of years of relevant work experiences, achievements and results and unique skills qualifications, industry knowledge and training opportunities.
+- Make a list of talking points ahead time, including education and accreditation as well as years of relevant experience, results & achievements, unique skill set & qualifications, industry knowledge and training opportunities.

-- During negotiations, be assertive and confident, yet flexible and open.
-Highlight tangible results that you’ve achieved in your previous positions.
+- During the negotiation, be assured and confident but remain flexible and open-minded.
+Highlight tangible results that you have achieved in previous roles.

-- Maintain a positive mood throughout the conversation and be active in your listening.
+- Maintain a positive tone throughout the conversation and engage in active listening.

 Do your research

-Before you enter any salary negotiation, you need to conduct a thorough study of standard industry rates and market rates to ensure that your salary request is reasonable.
-The factors that could affect this include your experience level, company size and geographical location. (?).
-One great way to gather data is to connect with your colleagues or those in your chosen job field.
+Before you enter any negotiations regarding salary, it’s essential to conduct thorough research on market rates and industry standards to ensure that your salary request is realistic.
+Some factors that can affect this could include levels of experience level, company size as well as location. (?).
+One great way to gather data is to connect with colleagues and others in your chosen area of work.

 Research Online

-With the aid of online resources, such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index.
-Htm) you will get a an additional perspective on the benchmarking range of salary companies pay for the same job.
-This gives you an idea of the current market rates and other facets of the job.
+With the help of some online resources such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https http://www. linkedin. http://www.linkedin.com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you will get a more substantial approach towards the range of benchmarking salaries that companies offer for the exact job.
+This will give you an idea of the market rates and other elements that are related to the job.

-Gain insight by speaking to acquaintances who have had similar roles or reaching out via the professional networks as well as brainstorming professionals in professional organizations.
+Get insight from talking to colleagues who have been in similar roles, or reaching out through professional networks in addition to brainstorming professionals in professional organizations.

-Preparing for any negotiation is always time well spent.
-You’ll feel more confident when giving your argument if you have a clearly defined set of talking points outlined before the deadline.
+The time spent in preparing for a meeting is time well spent.
+You’ll feel much more confident when giving your argument if you have a clear set of talking points outlined in advance.

-Here are a few suggestions of items you might consider to include in your salary negotiation:
+Here are some suggestions of things that you might consider including in your salary negotiation:

 - Years of relevant experience